mirror-shades/doxa/README.md

 ### Building from source

-Current build uses Zig 0.16.0, there are no other dependencies.
+Current build uses a vendored Zig 0.16.0, there are no other dependencies.

 compile from source and run a file